An outline planning application has been submitted to regenerate the southwest of St Helier's waterfront.

 In response to the consultation, the original proposals have been revised to reduce the heights of some buildings to a maximum of eight storeys and others to a maximum of twelve.

-The proposals have been submitted by the Jersey Development Company which is part of the Government and include provision for greener modes of transport, including a bike hub with space for 400 bikes.
+The proposals have been submitted by the Jersey Development Company, which is owned by the government, and also allow for greener modes of transport, including a bike hub with space for 400 bikes.

 If given the green light, the project will be built over ten years.